Scylla

 Why use it

 • One framework, not a dozen assets glued together.
-Shared lifecycle, shared events, shared configuration, shared logging.
+Shared lifecycle, shared events, shared configuration, shared logging, shared architecture.
 Nothing fights for control.

 • Predictable from the first frame.
 Startup is deterministic.
 If something is missing or misconfigured, you find out at boot, not three scenes in.

-• Built for real games.
+• Built for games that ship.
 Every part of Scylla earns its place on actual projects.
 No demoware, no abandoned half-features.

 • Independent modules.
 Use one.
 Or use all of them.
 The framework does not push back when you say no.